Structural Equation Modeling with lavaan

 speed 0.451 0.095 4.733 0.000

-This suggests that the smaller model is fit more poorly according to RMSEA and TLI measures.
-Also, BIC is 7620 for the smaller model vs 7628 for the larger model, as are the AIC and related measures.
+This shows that the two models are significantly different.
+The larger first model is a better fit.
+The chi-squared test is significant, and the AIC/BIC measures are lower for the first model, and we have just tested which factor model is better.
+The smaller model is fit more poorly according to RMSEA and TLI measures.
+Also, BIC is 7680 for the smaller model vs 7595 for the larger model, and AIC has a similar difference.
 Finally, anova chi-squared test is significantly different, indicating the larger model (fit) accounts for the data better than the smaller model (fit2).
-Altogether, this justifies the 3-factor model over a 2-factor model.
+Altogether, this justifies the 3-factor model over the alternative 2-factor model.

 f3 =~ x5 + x6